Dual-energy X-ray absorptiometry

 Dual-energy X-ray absorptiometry (DXA or DEXA; also BMD test, bone density test, bone densitometry, p-DEXA) is a means of measuring bone mineral density (BMD) with spectral imaging.
 Two X-ray beams, with different energy levels, are aimed at the patient's bones.
 When soft tissue absorption is subtracted, the bone mineral density (BMD) can be determined from the absorption of each beam by bone.
-Dual-energy X-ray absorptiometry is the most widely used and most thoroughly studied bone density measurement technology.
+Dual-energy X-ray absorptiometry is the most widely used bone density measurement technology.

-The DXA scan is typically used to diagnose and follow osteoporosis, as contrasted to the nuclear bone scan, which is sensitive to certain metabolic diseases of bones in which bones are trying to heal from infections, fractures, or tumors.
+The DXA scan is typically used to diagnose and follow osteopenia and osteoporosis, as contrasted to the nuclear bone scan, which is sensitive to certain metabolic diseases of bones in which bones are trying to heal from infections, fractures, or tumors.
 It is also sometimes used to assess body composition.

 Physics

+X-ray attenuation at multiple energy levels

+As an X-ray beam passes through a homogeneous material, the intensity at depth $t$ within the material can be described with the Beer-Lambert law: